 The national credit rating agencies have placed State of Alaska among the highest echelon of states in the United States.
-In December 2011, the State was awarded a "AAA" rating from Standard and Poor's Financial Services LLC, the agency's highest rating.
-Standard and Poor's joined Moody's Investor Service (whom upgraded the State to Aaa in November 2010) as recognizing the strength of the State's current strong fiscal position.
-The ability of the State to maintain this elite position is a function of many factors including: financial management, moderate debt levels and strong and responsible leadership.
-A carefully considered debt management plan can be a useful tool to policy leaders and government professionals to determine appropriate levels of debt while meeting the need of funding the State's capital program
+The State's strong fiscal position has resulted in the November 22, 2010 Moody's Investors Service upgrading of the State to Aaa, the January 5, 2012 Standard & Poor's Financial Services LLC upgrading of the State to AAA, and the January 7, 2013 Fitch Ratings upgrading of the State to AAA.
+The January 5, 2016 downgrade of the State by Standard & Poor's to AA+ punctuates the importance of maintaining the strengths that allowed the state to achieve the high credit ratings position including: financial management, moderate debt levels and strong and responsible leadership.
+A carefully considered debt management plan is a useful tool to policy leaders and government professionals to determine appropriate levels of debt while meeting the need of funding the State's capital program